 In businesses, VoIP is a way to cut down communication cost, add more features to communication and interaction between employees and with customers so that to render the system more efficient and of better quality.
 For individuals, VoIP has revolutionized voice calling worldwide.

 There are many ways of using VoIP technology.
 It all depends on where and how you will be making the calls.
 It could be at home, at work, in your corporate network, during a travel and even on the beach.
 The way you make calls can vary considerably with the VoIP service you use offering a new level of flexibility in communications.

-In order to help our customers face the upcoming challenge of moving from their tradition ISDN and phone system ADT have introduced their own product Modus Hosted Voice.
-Please contact our sales team for more information.
+In order to help our customers face the upcoming challenge of moving from their traditional ISDN and phone system ADT have introduced their own product Modus Hosted Voice.
+Wrap your lines, PBX and call charges into one monthly fee.